tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 ![[notes/IMAGE - Government Externalities Policies.png|500]]

-Negative externality $\rightarrow$ tax should be placed on the
+Negative externality $\rightarrow$ tax should be placed on the producer to reduce output Positive externality $\rightarrow$ subsidy should be used to increase output

+##